 - They are continuously harassing you

-There is a full, complied list of guidelines on Discord’s website, including sending con-consensual images, supporting extremism, etc. So do not be limited to these guidelines only.
+Discord's website has compiled a list of guidelines, including sending con-consensual images and supporting extremism.
+So, do not be limited to these guidelines only.

 Reporting someone on Discord

 You can only do this step if you are the channel admin or moderator, a.k.a. the person who created the channel.
 So if you’re not that person, get in contact with someone who is and follow these steps:

 - If you are the moderator, click “Settings” (the small gear icon) next to your name at the bottom left of your screen.